Wonderful Life (1964 film)

-Wonderful Life (U.S.: Swingers' Paradise) is a 1964 British film made as a vehicle for pop star Cliff Richard.
-It is the third in a series of film musicals following The Young Ones (1961) and Summer Holiday (1963).
+Wonderful Life (U.S.: Swingers' Paradise) is a 1964 British film directed by Sidney J. Furie and starring Cliff Richard, Walter Slezak, Susan Hampshire and the Shadows.
+It is the third in a series of film musicals starring Richard following The Young Ones (1961) and Summer Holiday (1963).
+It was written by Peter Myers and Ronald Cass, and choreographed by Gillian Lynne.